feltcute/ModdingDocsMGD/Doc/Reference/General/SwapLineIf.rst

 If a line is blank, the line will be skipped.
 In case people want to add new lines.

-Note you can still use :ref:`Text Markup` in the possible lines if you want to change the expression, or just generally put functions within them.
+Note you can still use :doc:`Text Markup </Doc/Reference/Markup>` in the possible lines if you want to change the expression, or just generally put functions within them.

 Given the function is for smaller scale changes, larger scale scene changes would be better off with an entirely different scene based on a scene jump.